adicu/learn-webdev/webdev_curriculum.md

 <a id="what-is-flask"></a>
 ## 1.1 What is Flask

-[Flask][flask] is a microframework; it lets you build web apps using Python.
+[Flask][flask] is a Python microframework.
+Microframeworks are bare-bones, customizable tools that make it easy to build web apps, and Flask lets us do this in Python.
 It is very easy to setup and has excellent documentation on its [website][flask].

 <a id="how-a-flask-app-works"></a>
 ### 1.1.1 How a Flask App Works

 Flask works with a [client-server model][client-server].
 The server, written in Python, has functions that take requests from clients (i.e. your web browser) and return web content to be displayed by the client.

+Think about it like a restaurant:  The patron (the client, or web browser) gets their meal (the web page) by telling it to the waiter (the Flask server).
+Then, depending on the order (the request), the waiter gives it to the cook (back-end functions, optional) and then the server returns the cooked meal to the patron.

-Flask servers have the ability of serving [dynamic web pages][dynamic-content], or pages that are generated every time you load the page.
+In addition to serving static pages (meals off the menu), Flask servers have the ability of serving [dynamic web pages][dynamic-content], or pages that are generated every time you load the page (made to order).
 For example, dynamic content could be of such pages include information stored in a database or a user account.

 <a id="the-anatomy-of-a-flask-app"></a>
 ### 1.1.2 The Anatomy of a Flask App